gfh112/Lars/_teaching/Virtual_lab.md

 date: 2020-09-01
 location: "Hong Kong"
 ---
-Due to Covid, I demonstrated these lab exercises live online.
+Due to Covid, I demonstrated these lab exercises live online, so I could ask students questions to see if they had understood the assignment, and they could ask me questions.

 PHYS2250
 ======